Dassault Mirage 2000: Overview

 The aircraft uses retractable tricycle landing gear by Messier-Dowty, with twin nosewheels and a single wheel on each main gear.
 A runway tailhook or a fairing for a brake parachute can be fitted under the tail, which can operate in conjunction with the landing gear's carbon brakes to shorten landing distances.
 A removable refueling probe can be attached in front of the cockpit, offset slightly to the right of centre.

 An airbrake is fitted above and below each wing in an arrangement very similar to that of the Mirage III.
 A noticeably taller tailfin allows the pilot to retain control at AoAs past 25°, assisted by the small strakes mounted along each air intake.
-Some composites have been used for the fins, rudder, elevons, and various access panels, giving a weight saving of some 100 kg.
+The shape and size of these air intakes is sufficient to provide ample air flow even when the aircraft is being flown at high AoAs.
+Some composites have been used for elements of the aircraft, including the fins, rudder, elevons, and various access panels, resulting in an overall weight saving of roughly 100 kg.
 The Mirage 2000 has been noted for its superb handling, especially given its delta-wing design.

 Dassault engineers have embedded into the design a certain degree of relaxed stability as the centre of gravity, or neutral point, is placed ahead of the centre of pressure, enhancing maneuverability.
 It incorporates negative stability and fly-by-wire controls with four analog computers.
 As first demonstrated at the 1978 Farnborough Airshow, such designs, as well as the use of computer-controlled dynamic controls were capable of overcoming the delta-wing shortcomings related to poor low-speed control, while retaining the advantages, such as low drag, low radar cross section, ideal high-speed aerodynamics, and large internal volume, as well as simplicity, provided by the absence of horizontal tail surfaces.

 Its aircraft flight control system is fly-by-wire, with two distinct modes of operation.
 The first allows for unrestricted operations within its full allowed flight envelope, and is used when carrying only air-to-air weapons.
 The second is used when carrying fuel tanks, air-to-ground munitions, or a mix of both.
 This second mode functions as a g-limiter, preventing heavier munitions from damaging the pylons that they are mounted on, and preventing them from potentially being pulled off of the pylons by excessive G-force.